 Monday = Head, Body

 Sunday = LR / Shield, AI, Capital(+ ALL Nippers)

-The players unlock the option to completely skip through the Mission’s battle sequence by completing its three Challenges.
-It is particularly useful for quickly completing difficult missions that the players cannot clear on Autoplay, or conveniently used for leveling up the Parts without considering its performances.
-Using the Skip Tickets do not grant Friend Points for both the player and the owner of the Relief Gunpla and sadly does not count towards any Daily/Normal/Event Achievements.
-Thankfully the Skip Tickets themselves can be obtained abundantly from Capital Shop.
+The players unlock the option to completely skip through any Mission’s 3D battle sequences by completing its three Challenges.
+It is particularly useful for quickly completing difficult missions that the Player cannot clear on Auto or for general convenience.
+Skip Tickets can be obtained abundantly from Capital Shop, Exchanges and Event rewards.

 To search and follow specific players, click on the ID box / magnifier at top-right corner of the [Home]->[Smartphone]->[Friends] interface and enter their player code.

 The player can also find and add random players' Relief Gunplas through Free/Daily/Event Missions and clicking on 'Follow' at the result screen.

 By pressing down at other players' profile icons, it is possible to view their Relief Gunplas’ build and study how others make their strongest Gunplas.
 Alternatively, press View Player Card on Friends list to look through their displayed Photo display.

 As the game always provides static Parts/Items for the players to store indefinitely, it is recommended to receive all the rewards to accurately manage your resources without the risk of expiration.
 Alternatively, the Gift Box can be used as a de-facto storage with its unlimited capacity, stockpiling a large number of unclaimed Parts/Items in Gift Box to save Box space.
 The only major downside is that the Gift Box only shows the latest 100 Gifts received, making it increasingly difficult to claim older rewards.